-Delicious for any celebration, these moist and fluffy Chocolate Beet Cupcakes with Cream Cheese Icing make a fabulous sweet treat!
+These moist and fluffy Chocolate Beet Cupcakes with Cream Cheese Icing make a delicious sweet treat and would be fabulous for any celebration!

 These beet cupcakes are similar in appearance to red velvet cupcakes.
 They have a reddish hue when you cut into them but are made without any food colouring.
 It's all from the colour of the beets.